thammit/mail/README.md

 ### 8. Send your first personalized mail
 After setting up all previous steps, its time to send our first personalized mail.
-To do so, we first add some content element to our just created mail page.
+To do so, we first add some content element to our just created MAIL page.
 Let's add a headline element first and enter this content inside the headline field:
 ```
 ###USER_salutation###